CdRGit/AdventOfCode2021/README.md

 Each program needs 2 files
 dayn_test.txt and dayn.txt
 (\_test is for the first few example values)
-If you're on windows you can do `./run dayn` (where n is the day) or `./run all`, if you're on linux you can inspect run.bat and translate it to bash I guess lol
+If you're on windows you can do `./run dayn [c]` (where n is the day) or `./run all [c]`, (the c is to compile before trying to run) if you're on linux you can inspect run.bat and translate it to bash I guess lol